Freebasing Cocaine: What Does It Mean to Freebase Cocaine?

 Freebase cocaine has a high addiction potential.
 The intense and immediate euphoria produced by smoking freebase cocaine can lead to the rapid development of addiction.
 In addition, the reinforcing effects of the drug, combined with its potent nature, can make it difficult for individuals to resist the urge to continue freebasing cocaine.

-What are the Symptoms of Addiction to Freebasing Cocaine?
+What Are the Symptoms of Addiction to Freebasing Cocaine?

 Addiction to freebasing cocaine, like addiction to any form of cocaine, can have severe physical, psychological, and social consequences.